Hormone therapies block the production of oestrogen, or prevent it from stimulating breast cancer cell growth.

-- Take note of anything which might trigger your hot flushes e.g. hot drinks, alcohol, spicy food, hot temperatures.
+- Take note of anything that might trigger your hot flushes, e.g. hot drinks, alcohol, spicy food, hot temperatures.

 - Wear loose, natural fabrics (especially cotton) and dress in layers so you can remove some layers when you are feeling hot..

 - It may be helpful to carry a small portable fan with you.